 - Schwartz-Jampel syndrome type 2

 - Stuve-Wiedemann/Schwartz-Jampel type 2 syndrome

-autosomal recessive fashion and appears to be caused by mutations in the leukemia inhibitory factor receptor gene (LIFR) on chromosome 5p13.
-The majority of patients die during the neonatal period.
-The rare survivors develop progressive scoliosis, spontaneous fractures, bowing of the lower limbs, with prominent joints and dysautonomia symptoms, including temperature instability, absent corneal and patellar reflexes, and smooth tongue.
-Treatment is symptomatic and supportive.Stuve-Wiedemann syndrome (STWS) is a congenital bone dysplasia characterized by small stature, congenital bowing of the long bones and other skeletal anomalies.
-Patients present with serious complications including respiratory and feeding distress and recurrent episodes of unexplained hyperthermia (elevated body temperature).
+autosomal recessive fashion and appears to be caused by mutations in the leukemia inhibitory factor receptor gene (LIFR).
+STWS is often fatal during the neonatal period due to respiratory distress or hyperthermic episodes.
+However, some patients do survive to adolescence and beyond.
+Survivors may develop spinal deformities, spontaneous fractures, bowing of the lower limbs, prominent joints, and dysautonomia symptoms (including temperature instability).
+Treatment is mainly symptomatic and should include efforts to prevent choking, physical therapy and/or surgery to address bone abnormalities, efforts to prevent vision loss, and treatment for osteopenia or osteoporosis.
+Caution should be exercised when using anesthesia due to the predisposition to hyperthermia.Stuve-Wiedemann syndrome (STWS) is a congenital skeletal (bone) dysplasia characterized by small stature, bowing of the long bones, and other skeletal anomalies.
+Patients often present with serious complications such as breathing and feeding difficulties and episodes of hyperthermia (elevated body temperature).
 The condition is transmitted in an

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Stuve-Wiedemann syndrome.
 Click on the link to view a sample search on this topic.